 Online Interview Prep

-Interview Prep helps prepare you for even the toughest of interviews with real-to-life, multi-media interview scenarios that were developed by seasoned employment professionals.
+Optimal Resume's Online Interview Prep module helps prepare you for even the toughest of interviews with real-to-life, multi-media interview scenarios that were developed by seasoned employment professionals.
 Listen to the pros as they explain how to respond to different types of questions, and use your webcam and microphone to record and replay your answers.

 Commonly asked questions

 How early should I arrive to my interview?

 Arrive at least 10-15 minutes prior to the interview.
 Be sure to factor in time to find the place if you have not been there before, as well as time for parking and for freshening up.
 Being early reflects your interest.

 What should I do after my interview?